Babson-Alling House: Archaeological significance

 Since patterns of prehistoric occupation in Gloucester are poorly understood, any surviving sites could be significant.
 Prehistoric sites in this area can help document the effects of sea level rise on Native American settlement and subsistence through time and the ways in which Native peoples adapted to that change.
-As a result of the property's location on Cape Ann and its proximity to ocean waters, prehistoric sites in this area may contain valuable information on fishery technologies, particularly towards the exploitation of more open water pelagic species including whales.
-Prehistoric sites in this area may also contain date relation to prehistoric tool technologies, particularly the extant to which local and regionally important volcanic complexes including the Lynn Volcanics complex were utilized on local sites.
+As a result of the property's location on Cape Ann and its proximity to ocean waters, prehistoric sites in this area may contain valuable information on fishery technologies, particularly towards the exploitation of more open water pelagic species, including whales.
+Prehistoric sites in this area may also contain data related to prehistoric tool technologies, particularly the extent to which local and regionally important volcanic complexes, including the Lynn Volcanics complex, were utilized on local sites.

 Historical archaeological remains described above have the potential to further document Gloucester's original town center, once known as the Green, which currently survives at this and one other location.
-Controlled testing and excavation can document the 18th through 20th century landuse of the property, much of which is no longer extant above ground.
+Controlled testing and excavation can document the eighteenth-through-twentieth-century land use of the property, much of which is no longer extant above ground.
 Construction features and stratigraphic profiles can further document the phases of construction and remodeling for the house and provide physical evidence of the town center or Green which no longer survives.
-Detailed analysis of occupational related features can provide important social, cultural, and economic data on inhabitants of the house including several slaves living there in the 18th century.
+Detailed analysis of occupational related features can provide important social, cultural, and economic data on inhabitants of the house, including several slaves living there in the eighteenth century.
 Landscape features can also contribute important information towards the significance of the house.
 These features are important in interpreting the long-term development of the complex, including its current situation on a busy traffic rotary.
-A great deal of recent scholarship has focused on archaeological landscapes from a holistic perspective, one that takes in account diachronic landscape change as a factor in the development of layered landscapes (cf. Darvill et al. 1993).
-Thus in addition to possessing the potential for significant archaeological resources from the eighteen century, the house and yard can address questions regarding the importance of nineteenth-century landscape and filling as conscious efforts at presentation on the part of the house's occupants.
+A great deal of recent scholarship has focused on archaeological landscapes from a holistic perspective, one that takes into account diachronic landscape change as a factor in the development of layered landscapes (cf. Darvill et al. 1993).
+Thus in addition to possessing the potential for significant archaeological resources from the eighteenth century, the house and yard can address questions regarding the importance of nineteenth-century landscape and filling as conscious efforts at presentation on the part of the house's occupants.